 Current methodologies that are successful account for specific symptoms.
 The aim of the next part of the chapter is to explain the current solutions to the problem at hand, what they offer for the detecting the onset of stress, and what each of the latest resolutions are lacking from the perfect solution.

+There are a number of articles that describe the changes in emotions and stress due to various factors.

+***ADD IN REFERENCE 3 STUFF***

+***ADD IN REFERENCE 5 STUFF***

 Literature Review

 There are many attempts at implementations that can be noted both using and not using a mobile phone.
 Such successful implementations include “AutoSense” [4], “Sociophone” [5], “MoodScope” [6] and “Mood Meter” [7], as well as a methodology to remotely manage hypertension [8].
 As seen here, a majority of successful implementations to address the larger problem uses external hardware to work with the mobile phone.
+We must also note that there are state-of-the-art technologies that do not use a mobile phone.
+However the principles involving these are still highly applicable to that of a superior application.
+That said, they are inferior in other avenues, which we will study later in this review.

 In studying these methodologies, we can identify accurate procedures used to determine the onset of stress.
 We can also note dangerous physiological reactions from these implementations, which address the big picture of a key benefit in identifying the onset of stress.
 On the other hand, with the restricting aspect of measuring stress using a specific means, there is a hole in the accuracy of these applications.
 It also does not cater for everybody’s personal reactions, but rather defines stress at a certain point and determines the onset of stress according to that definition.